jitsi/jitsi-slack-bolt/README.md

 # Jitsi Slack Bolt - Jitsi Meet Integration for Slack

 This is a slack bolt python bolt that provides the backend for a /jitsi bot on your Slack workspace to easily invite members to video conferences.
-It is the service run in support of the TBD LINK app in the Slack Marketplace.
+It is the service run in support of the ADD LINK HERE app in the Slack Marketplace.

 Enables starting and joining [Jitsi Meet](https://meet.jit.si) meetings from within